arguiot/arguiot.github.io/_drafts/_posts/publishing-my-first-app-on-the-app-store.md

 But I finally got it, and I'm so happy to have iOS 12 before everyone 😝.

 # Step 3.
 Preparing the app

+Once I've done everything, I had to prepare the app, and all the different assets.
+This wasn't an easy task.